anandsoni11/jekyll-now/_posts/2016-7-16-Learnings.md

 > Inhibition is not weakness.
 On the contrary, it is a powerful agent of change.
 Fighting and breaking inhibitions must be encouraged.
 On the other hand, hating people because of their inhibitions must be discouraged.

 And the people around me have only strengthened this learning.
 Fortunately so.
+More on inhibitions later!

 Looking back, I see twelve months of great learning.
 If anything, that's what that matters.
 The list doesn't end here, though.
 Of course, the post does!